rotech2016/hello-world/README.md

 # hello-world
-Aboutt what you think it is!
+About what you think it is!

 Greetings,
-This is a newbies attempt to learn something.
+This is a newbie's attempt to learn something.
 Don't know what else to write.